-In a previous blog post I talk about learning from our pain and it connects to Eger’s concept of letting go of the victim mentality.
-When we surrender to victimhood, we’re not able to find a meaning within our pain and suffering.
+In a previous blog post, I talk about learning from our pain and it connects to Eger’s rationale for letting go of the victim mentality.
+When we surrender to victimhood, we’re not able to find meaning within our pain and suffering.
 We’re stuck in the prison of our past and we avoid the opportunity to discover the power within ourselves.

 Another one of my favorite authors, Ron Zeller who wrote the book Aging or Ageless, is another believer in the concept that we always have a choice.
 Zeller talks about the amazing power of our own mind.
 Too often we play the victim card because we doubt our own mental strength.
 One of the points he makes is that you can rise above any circumstances.

 Life is not about wishing it could be some other way.
 Life is about having the strength to acknowledge what is happening exactly in this present moment.
 This is it – life is NOW, not yesterday, not tomorrow, but right now, exactly as it is unfolding.
 If we don’t like what has unfolded we have a choice as to how we will pick ourselves up and move forward.